 Broken down monthly, Britney earns $2.83 million.
 Factoring in taxes, that drops to around $1.5 million.
 This means her paltry $20,000 per month support payment would be less than 1% of her pre-tax income, and 1.2% of her net.
 In many U.S. states, 25% or more of one parent’s pre-tax income can be imputed for support, so Britney and others in her position should be thankful.

 Children deserve the same standard of living as their parents without regard to how high that ceiling goes.
-No questions asked.
-Obviously, six-year old children won’t drive Porsches or need Louis Vuitton bags, but the best food money can buy, and excellent clothing are mandatory.
+No questions were asked.
+Obviously, six-year-old children won’t drive Porsches or need Louis Vuitton bags, but the best food money can buy, and excellent clothing are mandatory.
 As children age, their standard of living should also increase.
-When they hit legal driving age, giving them an excellent new vehicle shouldn’t be problematic.
+When they hit the legal driving age, giving them an excellent new vehicle shouldn’t be problematic.

 If you’re a celebrity or regular 9-5 worker and have child support issues, contact our Salt Lake City child support attorney today.